andrewglass3/ProxmoxCloudInitScript/README.md

 * Modify the variables section to your needs as per the instructions below.

-* We install libguestfs-tools after updating and upgrading the base Ubuntu packages as this is package is needed to be able to run the ``` virt-customize ``` commands.
+* I install libguestfs-tools after updating and upgrading the base Ubuntu packages as this is package is needed to be able to run the ``` virt-customize ``` commands.

 * Give the script execute permissions ``` chmod +x create-ubuntu-jammy-template.sh ```